ColeWebster/timed-quiz/README.md

 Added questions array

 Added two test files - CSS and JS to try different approaches from videos and reading materials

+## 01 04 2022

+Removed test files, JS to become home for questions

+Added media files to CSS for scaling to mobile, tablet and desktop

+created the page to handle the game

+created buttons for clicking

+created questions and sample answers

+created endpoint